zufallsgenerator/pystringformat/README.md

 * F  - same as f
 * %  - multiply by 100, and show with fixed 'f' format precision

+If the argument after the format string is one Object it can be used as a dictionary.

 ## Known and deliberate differences from Python:
 * Without width or format specifiers, all objects are coerced to string by default.